Learn everything you need to know about how to apply for Google Grants in this guide.

 3. Learn Google Grants best practices

-While you wait on approval from TechSoup and Google for Nonprofits, take time to read up on Google Ad Grant best practices so you can hit the ground running once you’re approved.
+While you wait on approval from Percent and Google for Nonprofits, take time to read up on Google Ad Grant best practices so you can hit the ground running once you’re approved.
 Look through the information and tips Google provides on the official Ad Grants website.
 You can even take an entire video course on how to run successful ad campaigns for free.

 Wrapping up